-10.3.2 Finding Instances
+10.3.2 Finding Composite and Component Instances

-You can find instances with the Facades API.
+You can find composite and component instances with the Facade API.

-'''

-Use the Locator interface to find a Composite (locator.lookupComposite(compositeDN);), and invoke it through a DeliveryService.
+Use the Locator interface to find a Composite

-'''
+(locator.lookupComposite(compositeDN)).
+Note that if the composite has not yet been invoked, there are no instances.

-Then use the API to find its instances and get information (for example, the instance ID, which components were executed, and so on)
+You can then find its instances and get related information (for example, the instance ID, which components were executed, and so on).